maxdrohde/exnexstan/README.md

 ## Overview

 The `exnexstan` package provides a user-friendly interface to fitting EXNEX models in R without requiring the user to directly interface with a probabilistic programming language like BUGS, JAGS, or Stan.

 Stan (<https://mc-stan.org/>) is used to fit the models using modern Hamiltonian Markov Chain Monte Carlo (HMC) sampling.

 ## Installation

-`exnexstan` is not on CRAN but can be installed from GitHub using the `install_github()` function from the `devtools` package.
+The `exnexstan` package is not on CRAN, but can be installed from GitHub using the `install_github()` function from the `devtools` package.

 ```
 # Skip if devtools is already installed